NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 store (such as Swift) or by using an NFS shared filesystem.
 The Cinder backup service uses a single repository, irrespective of the backends used to provide storage pools for the volumes themselves.
-For example, a FlexVol volume exported from a Data ONTAP storage system using NFS can serve as a backup repository for multi-backend, heterogeneous Cinder deployments.
+For example, a FlexVol volume exported from an ONTAP storage system using NFS can serve as a backup repository for multi-backend, heterogeneous Cinder deployments.